Harder to Breathe: Music video

 The music video for "Harder to Breathe" was directed by Marc Webb, who later worked with the band for their 2008 video "Goodnight Goodnight".
-The video was released on August 19, 2002 and made an airplay on 120 Minutes.
+The video was released on August 19, 2002 and received airplay on 120 Minutes.

 The video is centered on Maroon 5 playing in a dimly-lit house/factory.
 Throughout the course of the video, items such as darts on a dart board, candles, pictures, and even members of the band with their instruments are shown fading in and out.
 Towards the end of the video, Adam Levine is seen walking through a narrow corridor dragging a guitar with pictures on both sides of the wall fading in and out.
 When he reaches the end of the corridor, he is face to face with a wall with a small light coming out of it and then flings his guitar backwards and then pounds on the wall.
 The camera then quickly moves to a scene of the band playing and the lights suddenly flickering on.

-Appearances in other media
+Personnel

-"Harder to Breathe" was featured in the television shows One Tree Hill, ER, Third Watch, Birds of Prey, Miss Match, So You Think You Can Dance and Laguna Beach.
-The song appears in the 2004 crime thriller film Mindhunters and has also appeared on the video games Rocksmith, Band Hero and BandFuse: Rock Legends.
+Credits adapted from Songs About Jane liner notes.